sng-11/surfs_up/README.md

 jul_df.describe()
 ```

-_What is the temperature and precipitation like in the month of August?_
+_What is the temperature like in the month of August?_

 <img width="188" alt="Screen Shot 2021-08-25 at 5 41 57 PM" src="https://user-images.githubusercontent.com/84816495/130868611-059ecda9-a6cb-4f4d-a7a9-afd030726cd2.png">